 - Less inflammation and scarring.
 In wound models it reduced inflammation and improved the organization of new collagen, meaning better-quality repair.

-What the animal and lab evidence shows
+What does the animal and lab evidence show?

 - It accelerated healing of full-thickness skin wounds in mice, including diabetic, steroid-treated, and aged animals, with less scarring and better collagen organization.